gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --estimate [true|false]      Filter by estimate.
         --tenant ID                  View invoices for a tenant.
 Default is your own account.
         --tags Name=Value            Filter by tags.
-        --raw-data                   Display Raw Data, the cost data from the cloud provider's API.
         --totals                     View total costs and prices for all the invoices found.
         --totals-only                View totals only
         --sigdig DIGITS              Significant digits when rounding cost values for display as currency.
 Default is 2. eg. $3.50